Lakmé

 Lakmé is an opera in three acts by Léo Delibes to a French libretto by Edmond Gondinet and Philippe Gille.

 The score, written from 1881 to 1882, was first performed on 14 April 1883 by the Opéra-Comique at the (second) Salle Favart in Paris, with stage decorations designed by Auguste Alfred Rubé and Philippe Chaperon (act 1), Eugène Carpezat and (Joseph-) Antoine Lavastre (act 2), and Jean-Baptiste Lavastre (act 3).
 Set in British India in the mid-19th century, Lakmé is based on Théodore Pavie's story "Les babouches du Brahmane" (1849) and the novel Le Mariage de Loti (1880) by Pierre Loti.
 Gondinet proposed it as a vehicle for the American soprano Marie van Zandt.
+The opera's most famous aria is the "Bell Song" ("L'Air des clochettes") in act 2.

 The opera includes the popular "Flower Duet" ("Dôme épais le jasmin") for a soprano and mezzo-soprano, performed in act 1 by Lakmé, the daughter of a Brahmin priest, and her servant Mallika.
 The name Lakmé is the French rendition of Sanskrit Lakshmi, the name of the Hindu Goddess of Wealth.
-The opera's most famous aria is the "Bell Song" ("L'Air des clochettes") in act 2.
+An adaptation of this song was used in the British Airways face advertisement in 1989.

 Lakmé combines many orientalist aspects that were popular at the time: an exotic location, similar to other French operas of the period, such as Bizet's Les pêcheurs de perles and Massenet's Le roi de Lahore, a fanatical priest, mysterious Hindu rituals, and "the novelty of exotically colonial English people".